Sharpening Blunt Instruments – Physiotherapy Techniques

 People like to know what they are dealing with.
 That’s our nature.
 We are uncomfortable when things are vague and unclear.
 Labels make everyone feel so much better even though what is behind the label itself may still be unclear.
 But that’s how we delude ourselves.

 The point here is that once we have this label, “it is just a cold” on hand, we think we know what the solution should be (kill the bacteria) and how to deliver it (antibiotics).
-But there are many conditions that may similar cold symptoms and even it if just a “cold”, we still need to know the precise type to better deal with it.
+But there are many conditions that may be similar cold symptoms.
+Even it if just a “cold”, we still need to know the precise type to better deal with it.

-Unlike drugs which works by way of chemical interactions can be very precise, a lot of physiotherapy techniques are blunt.
+Unlike drugs –that work by way of chemical interactions, and hence can be very precise- a lot of physiotherapy techniques are blunt.
 They work around a general area and can be very difficult to isolate.

 Experience and Precision